Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 Misc notes
 ----------

-OMAP FB allocates the framebuffer memory using the standard dma allocator.
-You can enable Contiguous Memory Allocator (CONFIG_CMA) to improve the dma allocator, and if CMA is enabled, you use "cma=" kernel parameter to increase the global memory area for CMA.
+OMAP FB allocates the woke framebuffer memory using the woke standard dma allocator.
+You can enable Contiguous Memory Allocator (CONFIG_CMA) to improve the woke dma allocator, and if CMA is enabled, you use "cma=" kernel parameter to increase the global memory area for CMA.

-Using DSI DPLL to generate pixel clock it is possible produce the pixel clock of 86.5MHz (max possible), and with that you get 1280x1024@57 output from DVI.
+Using DSI DPLL to generate pixel clock it is possible produce the woke pixel clock of 86.5MHz (max possible), and with that you get 1280x1024@57 output from DVI.

 Rotation and mirroring currently only supports RGB565 and RGB8888 modes.
 VRFB